What Is Art Therapy? How An Art Therapist Can Improve Mental Health

 Art therapy is defined by the American Art Therapy Association as, “a mental health profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.”
 According to the American Psychological Association (APA), it generally involves using artistic activities in psychotherapy and rehabilitation.

-Within the framework of expressive arts therapy, some counselors may receive more education on a specific form.
-If you're looking for a counselor with an exceptionally creative background, you may seek out dance, drama, poetry, or music therapy, for example.
+Within the framework of expressive arts therapy, some therapists may receive more education on a specific form.
+If you're looking for an art therapist with an exceptionally creative background, you may seek out dance, drama, poetry, or music therapy, for example.
 It is sometimes beneficial to review each therapist's education and professional credentials before committing to working with them.

 iStock